-"My years at Teddy Hall are the cornerstone of everything that has been good in my life.
-For me deciding to leave a bequest to the Hall was one of the easiest decisions I have ever made"

-Graeme Hall (1980, Physics)

-HOW YOUR LEGACY CAN MAKE A DIFFERENCE

-Legacy gifts make a significant impact on life at the Hall.
-Gifts are always treated respectfully and used in a way that the Governing Body believe reflect Aularians' commitment and passion for the Hall.
-Gifts are typically used to directly support students, enhance College life and maintain 'Hall Spirit', support the teaching and tutorial system and to maintain the fabric of the Hall.
+Find out more about the HALLmarks campaign: https://hallmarkscampaign.seh.ox.ac.uk/ "My years at Teddy Hall are the cornerstone of everything that has been good in my life.
+For me, deciding to leave a bequest to the Hall was one of the easiest decisions I have ever made."
+Graeme Hall (1980, Physics) HOW YOUR LEGACY CAN MAKE A DIFFERENCE Legacy gifts make a significant impact on life at the Hall.
+Gifts are always treated respectfully and used in a way that the Governing Body believe reflects Aularians' commitment and passion for the Hall.
+Gifts are typically used to directly support students, enhance College life and maintain 'Hall Spirit', support the teaching and tutorial system and maintain the fabric of the Hall.
 If you wish to discuss a specific designation please do contact the Development & Alumni Relations Office.

-STUDENT SUPPORT

-The Hall seeks to ensure that the most talented students, regardless of economic background, are supported to reach their full potential.
-Legacies enable the college to provide bursaries, hardship grants, and scholarships.
+STUDENT SUPPORT The Hall seeks to ensure that the most talented students, regardless of economic background, are supported to reach their full potential.
+Legacies enable the College to provide bursaries, hardship grants, and scholarships.
 "My time at Oxford has been unforgettable, and I will always recognise the generosity and support the William Asbrey BCL Scholarship has provided in this.
-One day, I too hope to give something back and help future students"
+One day, I too hope to give something back and help future students."
 Jake (2016, BCL)

-COLLEGE LIFE

-The Hall prides itself on its history of high extra-curricular achievements, what we have come to know as "Hall Spirit".
+COLLEGE LIFE The Hall prides itself on its history of high extracurricular achievements, what we have come to know as 'Hall Spirit'.
 These activities are intrinsic to the success and vitality of the Hall as an academic community.

-Recent legacies have supported the Masterclass awards to provide students who already excel at an extra-curricular activity with the opportunity to refine their talent with specialised coaching and have helped to establish a Director of Music position at the Hall.
+Recent legacies have supported the Masterclass Awards to provide students who already excel at an extracurricular activity with the opportunity to refine their talent with specialised coaching; they have also helped to establish a Director of Music position at the Hall.

-"The Masterclass Fund allowed me to grasp with both hands the opportunity of training at a prestigious institution and also instilled in me the confidence that someone had believed in me enough to support my training"

-Catherine (2016, Mst Women's Studies) recipient of the Frank di Rienzo Masterclass Award in Drama and Theatre.

-SUPPORTING TEACHING & THE TUTORIAL SYSTEM

-The tutorial system sets the experience at Oxford apart as one of the best in the world.
-Legacies can provide the funds to endow Fellowships and attract talented Junior Research Fellows, maintaining our position as a first class teaching environment.

-Recent legacies have enabled us to secure our future teaching of economics by helping to endow a tutorial position.
+"The Masterclass Fund allowed me to grasp with both hands the opportunity of training at a prestigious institution and also instilled in me the confidence that someone had believed in me enough to support my training."
+Catherine (2016, MSt Women's Studies), recipient of the Frank di Rienzo Masterclass Award in Drama and Theatre SUPPORTING TEACHING & THE TUTORIAL SYSTEM The tutorial system is what sets Oxford's world-leading education apart from other universities.
+Legacies can provide the funds to endow Tutorial Fellowships and attract talented Junior Research Fellows, maintaining our position as a first-class teaching environment.
+Recent legacies have enabled us to secure our future teaching of economics at the Hall by helping to endow a tutorial position.
 A gift in your will is a great way to support future students in a subject you studied, or a subject you are passionate about.

-MAINTAINING THE FABRIC OF THE HALL

-The Hall's historic Front Quad and its buildings, including the Old Dining Hall, Chapel and Old Library, hold special affection for many Aularians.
-To preserve the fabric of the Hall for future generations requires ongoing care and legacies enable the Hall to maintain this 'heart' of the College.
+MAINTAINING THE FABRIC OF THE HALL The Hall's historic Front Quad and its buildings, including the Old Dining Hall, Chapel and Old Library, are held in special affection by many Aularians.
+Preserving the fabric of the Hall for future generations requires ongoing care, with legacies enabling the Hall to maintain and enhance this 'heart' of the College.
+Via bequests given to the HALLmarks campaign's flagship project - the Norham St Edmund development - we will at last be able to accommodate all undergraduates, across all years.
+The provision of quality, reasonably priced accommodation is fundamental to attracting the brightest prospective students and providing a setting conducive to learning.